pixl8/Preside-Documentation/docs/02.devguides/40.datamanager/basics/page.md

 Compact listings never show saved views, even when the annotation is `true`.

 Users can save **personal** views without any extra permission.
 Sharing a view as global or with a user group requires the CMS permission `datamanager.sharelistingviews`.
 Roles that already have `datamanager.*` pick this up automatically.

+When the table has a developer-supplied `listingContextLabel`, the save form also asks whether the view should apply to **all listings of this object** or **this context only**.
+Without a labelled context, that control is hidden and the view is stored against the derived datasource query string.

 Named views lock the filters they own until the user chooses **Edit view**.
 Visible columns can still be shown, hidden or reordered at any time; those column changes are not saved onto the view unless it is being edited.
 Extra search and extra filters can still be added on top without changing the saved view.